 The Content Dashboard is a global application for managing your content.
-From the Content Dashboard page, content authors and marketers can access all of the content generated across Sites and Asset Libraries, audit this content in the Content Audit Tool, or analyze performance metrics using the Content Performance Sidebar.
+From the Content Dashboard page, content authors and marketers can access and audit all content generated across Sites and Asset Libraries.

 Using the Content Dashboard, content authors and marketers can analyze their content in different ways:

 Find and filter content across Sites and Asset Libraries using built-in or custom filters.